DanielDominguezBender/FileIntegrityMonitoring/README.md

 ## What does my script do?

 As this is a very basic script it has a simple monitoring function.
-Once launched it checks every 15 seconds if any chnages have been done on the "users.txt" file.
+Once launched it checks every 15 seconds if any chnages have been done on the `users.txt` file.

 ## Script explanation